Ubn-Jr/LumosWeb/README.md

 ```
 ### Run Server
-GNavigate to the directory in the Terminal where the file of your API instance is located
+Navigate to the directory in the Terminal where the file of your API instance is located
 > Lumosweb --app <module_name> run

 And lights are on!